Jealousy (X Japan album): Composition

 Jealousy is X Japan's most diverse in terms of songwriting credits.
-Besides Yoshiki, who composed and wrote four songs, hide composed and wrote the lyrics for "Miscast", "Love Replica" and "Joker", Taiji composed two songs, "Desperate Angel" and "Voiceless Screaming", for which Toshi wrote the lyrics, while Pata contributed his only song in the band's catalogue (excluding Dahlias "Wriggle", which he wrote with Heath).
+Besides Yoshiki, who composed and wrote four songs, guitarist Hide composed and wrote the lyrics for "Miscast", "Love Replica" and "Joker", Taiji composed two songs, "Desperate Angel" and "Voiceless Screaming", for which vocalist Toshi wrote the lyrics, while guitarist Pata contributed his only song in the band's catalogue (excluding Dahlias "Wriggle", which he wrote with Heath).
 "Voiceless Screaming" was written during a period when Yoshiki's health condition worsened and they needed more songs.
 The lyrics express Toshi's feelings about the previous loss of his voice.

 The song structure of "Silent Jealousy" is comparable to "Kurenai", opening with a calm intro, performed on a single instrument, followed by a speed metal composition with symphonic elements.
 It also includes a short excerpt of Tchaikovsky's "Swan Lake" during the piano-driven bridge.
 The album's only other speed metal tune, "Stab Me in the Back", is one of X's oldest songs, having been written mostly in English with a few Japanese lines in 1986.
-An entirely English version was first recorded for the 1987 Victor Records sampler Skull Thrash Zone Volume I, which was the band's first material with guitarist Pata.
+An entirely English version was first recorded for the 1987 Victor Records sampler Skull Thrash Zone Volume I, which was the band's first material with Pata.
 This album version's lyrics were rewritten again.